APPLICATIONS OPEN FOR SEPTEMBER 2024

 MA in Screenwriting Frequently Asked Questions

 This is a one-year, full-time or two-year, part-time course accredited by DeMontfort University.
-The course will be held at Raindance Film School, London, and/or online depending on government guidance on COVID-19 restrictions.
+The course will be held in person at Raindance Film School, London, (unless subject to any future updates to government guidance on Covid 19)

 The Programme consists in six modules that will develop the necessary craft and industry skills to become a working screenwriter, with knowledge of general storytelling rules as well as how they apply to specific film forms.